 Difficult To Fine Tune – On any machine or with free weights you can be 100% sure of how much resistance you increase or decrease, but elastic bands are a more haphazard affair.

 Difficult To Log Improvements – This goes hand in hand with the point above.
-Since regulating resistance is not as accurate as with weights, so is the ability to clearly determine with precision how well you are doing and how much you are progressing.
+Since regulating resistance is not as accurate as with free weights, so is the ability to clearly determine with precision how well you are doing and how much you are progressing.

 Easier To damage Than Iron-made Equipment – Elastic bands are usually strong for the purpose they are built for, though they come with different grades of quality.